-The named executive officers' salaries reflect a 25% temporary salary reduction to mitigate some of the impact from COVID-19, which reduction ceased on August 10, 2020.
+Reflects a 25% temporary salary reduction to mitigate some of the impact from COVID-19, which reduction ceased on August 10, 2020.
 The Company repaid 50% of the reduction in base salary in 2020 and repaid the remaining 50% of the reduction in February 2021.
 Reflects Mr. Wright's initial base salary of \$1.
-Pursuant to his employment agreement, Mr. Wright's base salary will increase to \$650,000 in July 2021.
+Pursuant to his employment agreement, of Mr. Cirulis and Mr. Noyes upon joining the Company.

+Mr. Wright's base salary increased to \$650,000 in July 2021.

-- (8) For 2020, represents sign-on bonuses of \$100,000 received by each of Mr. Cirulis and Mr. Noyes upon joining the Company. - (9) Represents the aggregate grant date fair value calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation Stock Compensation ("FASB ASC Topic 718") of restricted stock units (RSUs) and performance share units (PSUs).
-See Note 13 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 27, 2020 for a discussion of the relevant assumptions used in calculating these amounts.
+For 2021, represents a sign-on bonus of \$400,000 received by Mr. Wright pursuant to his employment agreement.
+For 2020, represents sign-on bonuses of \$100,000 received by each

+Represents the aggregate grant date fair value calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation -

+Stock Compensation ("FASB ASC Topic 718") of restricted stock units (RSUs) and performance stock units (PSUs).
+See Note 13 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 26, 2021 for a discussion of the relevant assumptions used in calculating these amounts.
 The amounts reported in this column do not correspond to the actual value that will be recognized by the NEOs.
-The actual value that an NEO may realize will depend on the stock price at the date of vesting and the NEO's continued service through the vesting period. - (10) Amount for Mr. Johnson in 2020 represents \$295,828 of severance payments, \$1,872 in COBRA and \$50,262 in vacation payout in connection with the termination of his employment.
-Amount for Mr. Revord in 2020 represents vacation payouts in connection with the termination of his employment.
+The actual value that an NEO may realize will depend on the stock price at the date of vesting and the NEO's continued service through the vesting period.